Skip to Content

 When possible, our attorneys advise clients to try mediation or arbitration to resolve family law disputes efficiently and amicably.
 If a case must go to court, our trial-tested attorneys in Albuquerque stand ready to provide bold, determined representation that pursues the best possible results.

-Child Custody & Parenting Plans in New Mexico
+Child Custody & Parenting Plans in Albuquerque, New Mexico

 Understanding child custody in New Mexico requires more than knowing your rights.
 Courts base decisions about physical and legal custody on the child's best interests.
 In Albuquerque, family courts typically require parents to follow state guidelines for parenting plans and child support, which outline factors such as parenting time, communication, and dispute resolution.
 We help families explore arrangements that promote the child's stability and well-being, always working toward equitable solutions that support essential relationships.